aws-samples/sagemaker-crop-yield-counterfactuals/README.md

 ### Input Data

-* The simulated dataset contains polygons of the 10x10 km cells that divide the state of Illinois.
+* The simulated dataset contains polygons of the 10 km x 10 km cells that divide the state of Illinois.
 The data includes the South, Central, and North regions.
 * The ground-level observations are complemented with geospatial data, obtained by collecting multi-spectral satellite imagery of consecutive visits corresponding to the following stages of the *corn* phenology cycle:

 <table align="center">